TAbdiukov/COMP6451-Project-2019/README.md

 # COMP6451-Project-2019

-Self-explanatory
+Self-explanatory.

 ## Contents
-* A homework assignment
+1. A homework assignment
-* A PPT
+2. A PPT
-* The coding assignment.
-Done on SOLIDITY with the help of online compiler
+3. The coding assignment.
+Performed in SOLIDITY (online compiler flavour)

 ## References